 The new legislation does not affect people receiving Section 117 after-care services.
 Read more about Section 117 aftercare services.

 The new legislation does affect NHS Continuing Healthcare.
 NHS providers can delay undertaking the assessment process for NHS continuing healthcare for individuals being discharged from hospital until after the emergency period has ended.
-Read more about NHS Continuing Healthcare.
+You can read more about NHS Continuing Healthcare here.

 How will the new law affect courts and tribunals?

 The new law extends the use of video and telephone links in court and tribunal hearings.
 You can find out more about the changes on the UK government's website.